Written by: Jon Weller

 “The Avenue from the 60’s to the 70’s didn’t change at all.
 It was always the same.
 Just the odd store would close, and another one would open.
 Then after that, it started getting….
 In 1982 my dad died, and we had a big supermarket.
 It was right here where our store [Avenue Trading Post] is now.
 Safeway started opening up until midnight at that time, and the bills were just unbelievable.
 We couldn’t compete.
 My younger brother put some old speakers out and we noticed that within a month, he was making more than we were with the groceries.
 Lots more.
 So we decided to close down.
 We started selling old stereos and radios and speakers and stuff.”

-Today the Avenue Trading Post is a pawnshop, a symbol of the decline for many, but as many studies show, the story Rico tells is a common one.
+Today, the Avenue Trading Post is a pawnshop, a symbol of the decline for many, but as many studies show, the story Rico tells is a common one.
 Pawnshops arise to fill a need, a need for a group of people who are often neglected by traditional retail and financial systems.
 For better or worse, they provide a much needed service to a marginalized population and to a great extent this population is a significant and important part of the community.
 Such pawnshops may attract more customers if they install products like those UPVC windows and doors.

 Furthermore, the stigma of these types of stores as hot beds for crime and stolen goods is largely shown to be false.
 According to eXp Realty website, in talking with the Edmonton Police’s property and exhibits unit, it is clear that a strong system exists to work with pawnshops to aid in the recovery of stolen good.
 ‘Like any other business they don’t want to have any complications involved with their dealings… they are trying to run a business, and they want it as smooth as possible with out any problems.’